LucasRamos7/LucasRamos7/README.md

 Skills: Python / C++ / HTML / CSS / Javascript

-- 🔭 I’m currently working on Little Python projects
+- 🔭 I’m currently working on a REST API for managing one's personal budget
 - 🌱 I’m currently learning Python / HTML / CSS
 - 👯 I’m looking to collaborate on Software / web applications
 - 🤔 I’m looking for help with new ideas to tackle as practice